 So we look into our email marketing ecosystem and use automation that drives the customers down the path we want to see them on.

-Ideally, we need to be able to understand that ideal customer journey based on the different needs of the customers (like preferences, tastes, and business).
-For example, whether we want to get more people in terms of purchases, i.e., just to improve the number of individual purchases, or do we want to drive lifetime value through subscription opt-ins.
+Ideally, we need to understand that ideal customer journey based on the different needs of the customers (like preferences, tastes, and business).
+For example, whether we want to get more people in terms of purchases, i.e., to improve the number of individual purchases, or do we want to drive lifetime value through subscription opt-ins?

-Another component very huge and valuable in the areas of marketing is our ability to test and optimize automation.
+Another huge and valuable component in marketing is our ability to test and optimize automation.